jehboyes/finance_manager/docs/source/index.rst

 ======================

 Welcome to the complete guide to the Finance Manager, a system for managing financial planning at Leeds Conservatoire.
-Though there are various aspects that are idiomatic to the conservatoire, with little alteration the system could be implemented to any Higher Education Institution.
+Several aspects of both the codebase and the documentation are very specific to the conservatoire, but with little alteration the system could be implemented in any Higher Education Institution.

 The system is under active development.
-The ultimate aim of the project is to produce a system that is a one-stop for monitoring finance data, reactively adjusting forecasts, and building budgets.
+The ultimate aim of the Finance Manager project is to produce a system that is a one-stop for monitoring finance data, reactively adjusting forecasts, and building budgets.

 The system encompasses two distinct applications: